John J. Pershing

-General of the Armies John Joseph Pershing (September 13, 1860 – July 15, 1948), (Note: Pershing's recognized date of birth is September 13, 1860.
+John Joseph Pershing (13 September 1860 – 15 July 1948), (Note: Pershing's recognized date of birth is 13 September 1860.
 However, at the time he entered West Point in the summer of 1882, the maximum age for admission was 21.
 Evidence uncovered by author John A. Filippello indicates that Pershing lied about his date of birth, advancing his birth month from January to September so he would appear to be under 22 years old at the time he entered the academy.) nicknamed "Black Jack", was an American army general, educator, and founder of the Pershing Rifles.
 He served as the commander of the American Expeditionary Forces (AEF) during World War I from 1917 to 1920.
 In addition to leading the AEF to victory in World War I, Pershing served as a mentor to many in the generation of generals who led the United States Army during World War II, including George C. Marshall, Dwight D. Eisenhower, Omar Bradley, Lesley J. McNair, George S. Patton, and Douglas MacArthur.

 During his command in World War I, Pershing resisted British and French demands that American forces be integrated with their armies, essentially as replacement units, and insisted that the AEF would operate as a single unit under his command, although some American units fought under British and Australian command, notably in the Battle of Hamel and the breaching of the Hindenburg Line at St Quentin Canal, precipitating the final German collapse.
-Pershing also allowed (at that time segregated) American all-Black units to be integrated with the French Army.
+Pershing also allowed (at that time segregated) American all-black units to be integrated with the French Army.

-Pershing's soldiers first saw serious battle at Cantigny, Chateau-Thierry, and Belleau Wood on June 1–26, 1918, and Soissons on July 18–22, 1918.
+Pershing's soldiers first saw serious battle at Cantigny, Chateau-Thierry, and Belleau Wood on 1–26 June 1918, and Soissons on 18–22 July 1918.
 To speed up the arrival of American troops, they embarked for France leaving heavy equipment behind, and used British and French tanks, artillery, airplanes and other munitions.
 In September 1918 at St. Mihiel, the First Army was directly under Pershing's command; it overwhelmed the salient – the encroachment into Allied territory – that the German Army had held for three years.
 For the Meuse-Argonne Offensive, Pershing shifted roughly 600,000 American soldiers to the heavily defended forests of the Argonne, keeping his divisions engaged in hard fighting for 47 days, alongside the French.
 The Allied Hundred Days Offensive, of which the Argonne fighting was part, contributed to Germany calling for an armistice.
 Pershing was of the opinion that the war should continue and that all of Germany should be occupied in an effort to permanently destroy German militarism.